ptitjes/kzmq/README.md

 # Engines

+Kzmq supports four backend engines:
+- CIO, a Kotlin coroutine-based implementation (using `ktor-network` and `ktor-io`),
+- JeroMQ, a pure Java implementation of ZeroMQ,
+- ZeroMQ.JS, a Node.JS addon implementation of ZeroMQ,
+- Libzmq, the main native implementation of ZeroMQ.

-The following tables might help you choose an engine depending on your needs.
+The tables below might help you choose an engine depending on your needs.

+> We support auto-discovery of engines.
+> See [Using in your projects](#using-in-your-projects) for more information.

 ## Targets